 The use of dermoscopy is already a well-known and widely used procedure by dermatologists all over the globe.
 It is being most commonly used for diagnosing melanoma.
 However, its use in diagnosing other skin lesions as part of primary care has not yet been studied extensively.
 Promoting the use of dermoscopy by general practitioners can drastically reduce the risk of a wrongful diagnosis of life-threatening skin cancers.
 All GPs should be recommended to analyze suspicious lesions by Dermoscopy.

 Artificial intelligence techniques

-Apart from Artificial intelligence techniques and dermoscopy, biopsy of skin lesions by excision or taking a core sample is the gold standard for diagnosing skin lesion.
+Apart from Artificial intelligence techniques and dermoscopy, a biopsy of skin lesions by excision or taking a core sample is still the gold standard for diagnosing skin lesions.